 Like in high school, I wanted to make the most of my time on grounds by getting involved with the UVA A-School, UVA and Charlottesville as a whole.
 Because I was an out-of-state student, many of the experiences that Virginia had to offer.
 Along with that, goin

 VSAP is a pre-professional fraternity on campus, meaning that it focuses a lot more on professional development and community service than a traditional fraternity.
 After getting a bid for VSAP close to the beginning of the semester, I've met some of my closest friends who are also first-years in the architecture program, gotten familiar with some of the upper classmen, and the Architecture School (A-School) as a whole.
 This first semester, VSAP partnered with Habitat for Humanity for Rakethon, where around 50 of us volunteered to rake leaves in people's yards, which was a lot more fun than I initially thought.
-On top of our weekly chapter, we have a lot brotherly bonding events like the Progressive, the A-School Semi-Formal, the Humpback Hike, lunches at local resturants, and grocery store runs.
-The last one was especially helpful when the snacks in my dorm room were starting to run out.
 The thing about VSAP though is that it's pretty new, with a relatively small group of people in it.
 In the future, I'd liek to join the exec board and try to expand events, getting more people to come and participating in more school-wide projects.

 Currently, I'm working as a Student Staff Associate to the Facilities Manager at the A-School, where I help set up for school events, critiques and displays, along with breaking those events down.
 I also help with general facilities management like fixing desks and moving furniture.
 The job, while the not the flashiest, has allowed me to make connections within the A-School and become a more familiar face for current and maybe future professors.